open-rpc/spec/spec.md

 ### Example Pairing Object

-The example Pairing object consists of a set of example params and result.
+The Example Pairing object consists of a set of example params and result.
 The result is what you can expect from the JSON-RPC service given the exact params.

 Field Name | Type | Description
 ---|:---:|---